Cheap Removals: How to Save Money on your Move

 Companies such as Enterprise and Europcar offer vans.
 Obviously the price of the van you want to rent takes into account a number of factors such as size and demand.
 As a rough guide, if you’re 26 or over you can expect to pay around £30 for renting a van of 6cbm for the day and around £35 to rend a van of 12cbm.
 This price doesn’t include insurance which costs around £10 extra.

-Although it is wise to get the best packing materials that you can afford there are some cheap hacks that you can do when it comes to moving abroad.
-Wrapping certain delicate objects in blankets of thick jumpers is a good way to save on bubble wrap but use your judgement and do this at your own risk.
-Newspaper also works well so make sure that you save up a few weeks worth of the Sunday papers.
+Although it is wise to get the best packing materials that you can afford, there are some cheap hacks that you can do when it comes to moving abroad.
+Wrapping certain delicate objects in newspapers, blankets or thick jumpers is a good way to save on bubble wrap, but use your judgement and do this at your own risk.

 The process of packing boxes yourself is the most time consuming part of moving.
 It is also one of the most crucial parts as getting it right can make the process so much easier.
-Its wise to start in advance to reduce the stress of doing it all last minute.
-Heed the following advice for an easier move:
+It’s wise to start in advance to reduce the stress of doing it all last minute.

-- Label your boxes – theres a number of ways to do this.
-You can label the room, write down whats in it or even colour code each room with tape and stick a bit onto each box.
+- Label your boxes – there are a number of ways to do this.
+You can label them by room, write down what’s in the box or even colour code each room with tape.

-- Protect your things – use bubble wrap, towels or clothes.
-The important thing is that your things arrive at your new home in the same condition they left your old one.
+- Protect your belongings – use bubble wrap, towels or clothes.
+The important thing is for your items to arrive at your new home in the same condition when they left your old one.

-- Fill the spaces so that things don’t wiggle around.
-This is how delicate items can get broken.
+- Fill the spaces – This makes sure that things don’t wiggle around and prevents delicate items from breaking.

 As a side note – be sure to check your insurance.
-Moves are often covered in home insurance but only if they are packed by professionals so you may have to take out additional insurance.
+Moves are often covered in home insurance, but only if they are packed by professionals.
+Therefore, we suggest that you take out additional insurance if you have to

 There are ways of moving cheaply even with a removals company.
 If you’re moving a lot of things or simply don’t have the time to plan moving yourself then a removals firm is also a good option.
 In many cases it won’t cost significantly more than moving by yourself.
-When moving cheaply through a moving company you still need to be smart about how to save money.
+However, when moving cheaply through removal companies, you still need to be smart about how to save money.

 How to choose a cheap removals company

-When it comes to finding a removals company that offers competitive rates the most important recommendation that we have is to shop around.
+The biggest tip that we can give you when trying to find cheap removals, is to definitely consider your options!
 Make sure you request multiple quotes.
 One of the ways that you can do this is to use Sirelo’s online quote form to compare the price and service of different companies.
 You can also take a look at our removal costs page for an idea of how much it will cost to move within the country.

 Timings are crucial